-We first brought the Racial Equity Institute (REI), nationally recognized for helping communities address institutional racism, to Charleston in January 2017 with seven supportive partners.
-With feedback overwhelmingly positive, we brought back REI’s Phase I workshop eight times in 2017 and the first nine months of 2018, and introduced the first REI Phase II workshop in March 2018.
+We first brought the Racial Equity Institute (REI), nationally recognized for helping communities address institutional racism, to Charleston in January 2017 with seven supportive partners.* With community feedback overwhelmingly positive, we brought back REI’s Phase I workshop a total of 29 times from 2017 to 2020... and counting.

-Held from 9 AM to 5 PM on two consecutive weekdays at the College of Charleston's North Charleston campus at 3800 Paramount Drive, each workshop is led by REI facilitators and is designed to help local leaders proactively understand and address racism in their communities, workplaces, and personal lives.
+Held from 9 AM to 5 PM on two consecutive weekdays, currently via Zoom, each workshop is led by REI facilitators and is designed to help local leaders proactively understand and address racism in their communities, workplaces, and personal lives.

 How you can help

 Thank you to our Racial Equity Institute sponsors & partners